 Scientists are trying to better understand how cognitive changes in PD affect the brain, and find new therapies to treat them.
 Earlier animal studies suggested that decreases in an enzyme called PDE4 (phosphodiesterase 4) may be involved.
 The enzyme is found throughout the brain, and its activity can be measured with a type of positron emission tomography (PET) brain scan.

 In new research, scientists led by Marios Politis, M.D., Ph.D. at King’s College London – a Parkinson’s Foundation Center of Excellence – compared the PET scans of 12 people with PD and 12 healthy individuals to assess their PDE4 levels.
-The study participants with PD all took levodopa for their PD, and none had a diagnosis of mild cognitive impairment or dementia.
+The study participants with PD all took The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. for their PD, and none had a diagnosis of mild cognitive impairment or A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality..
 The researchers evaluated all study participants with a battery of neurological and cognitive tests.

 - People with PD, as compared to healthy individuals, performed worse on tests of reaction time; memory associated with events or experiences (episodic memory); memory involved in solving a puzzle (spatial working memory); and ability to plan and to focus attention (executive function).